pnasis/SQL-Programming/README.md

 SQL is a database computer language designed for the retrieval and management of data in a relational database.
 SQL stands for Structured Query Language.
 This repository contains some sql queries I wrote.
 I used MySQL Workbench as a DBMS, hosting MariaDB.

 Contents:
-1)The Data Base dump file (chinookdump.sql).
+1)The Database dump file (chinookdump.sql).
 This database has data about a series of cds.
 2)The answers(queries_answers.sql)

 **NOTE: Query 13 is not answered!**